 (also djellabah or jellaba)

-A loose hooded cloak, typically woolen, of a kind traditionally worn by Arabs.
+A loose hooded woollen robe or cloak of a kind traditionally worn by Arabs.

 More example sentences